Caster Tier List for FFXIV (Patch 7.3)

 Caster in a Nutshell

-The caster DPS jobs in Final Fantasy XIV have similarities in how they play with cast times, but their playstyles and what they bring to a party can be quite different – more than what we usually see in melees and physical ranged.
-This is partly due to the significant damage and party utility gap between the three caster jobs.
+The caster DPS jobs in Final Fantasy XIV have similarities in how they play with cast times, but their playstyles and what they bring to a party can be quite different, mostly with regard to different utility abilities and combat reviving capabilities.

 3.